 Sustainability Professionals Retreat

 Participants will be immersed with 40-50 of your peers for three full days dedicated to advancing your vision, energy, capabilities and support system as a sustainability change agent.
-This year’s focus is about tapping into your source, building your skills and strengthening your community.
+This year’s focus is on flow, systems thinking, building your skills and strengthening your relationships and community.
 You’ll experience: